 This online course will be streaming live on May 19, 2021 from 8:15am – 5:15pm PST after purchase.

-All course content will be available until June 18, 2021.
+Recorded footage and all course content (certificate, videos, quiz) will be available until June 18, 2021.
 Extensions cannot be granted under any circumstances.

 Registration will close on May 17, 2021.

 We are pleased to announce The Virtual Trauma & Addictions Conference: Helping Individuals Heal & Recover airing online May 19, 2021.
 We have introduced our lowest rate ever, to make this conference accessible to all audiences including professionals and the general public.
 Continuing education credits and an online certificate will be available for the those who qualify under the professional rate.
 This virtual conference will feature new interactive learning tools including digital handouts, polls and a live Q&A with the presenters.
 Join Gabor Maté MD, Martin Brokenleg Ed.D., Stanton Peele, Ph.D., Eboni Webb, Psy.D., and Darryl S. Inaba, Pharm.D for this special event.

 Schedule (all times are in Pacific Standard Time)

 8:30am – 10:00am – The Hungry Ghost: A Biopsychosocial Perspective on Addiction, from Heroin to Workaholism presented by Gabor Maté, M.D.

 10:15am – 11:45am – The Hungry Ghost: A Biopsychosocial Perspective on Addiction, from Heroin to Workaholism continued presented by Gabor Maté, M.D.

 11:45am – 12:30pm – Lunch Break

 12:30pm – 1:30pm – Harm Reduction, The Disease Model and Trauma presented by Stanton Peele, Ph.D.